-We plan to hold our year 2018 Annual Meeting of Shareholders on April 25, 2018.
-In order to be considered for inclusion in our proxy statement and form of proxy for the 2018 Annual Meeting, any proposals by shareholders intended to be presented at such meeting must be received by the Secretary of the Company at 3800 Howard Hughes Parkway, Las Vegas, Nevada 89169 no later than November 30, 2017.
+We plan to hold our year 2020 Annual Meeting of Shareholders on April 30, 2020.
+In order to be considered for inclusion in our proxy statement and form of proxy for the 2019 Annual Meeting, any proposals by shareholders intended to be presented at such meeting must be received by the Secretary of the Company at 3800 Howard Hughes Parkway, Las Vegas, Nevada 89169 no later than a reasonable time before we print our proxy materials for the 2020 Annual Meeting.
 In addition, any such proposals will need to comply with Rule 14a-8 adopted under the Securities Exchange Act of 1934, which lists the requirements for the inclusion of shareholder proposals in company-sponsored proxy materials.
-Notice of any director nomination or other proposal that you intend to present at the 2018 annual meeting of shareholders, but do not intend to have included in the proxy statement and form of proxy relating to the 2018 annual meeting of shareholders, must be delivered to the Company's Secretary by mail at the address given above, a reasonable time before we send our proxy materials for that meeting.
-The proxy we solicit for the 2018 annual meeting of shareholders will confer discretionary authority on the Company's proxies to vote on any proposal presented by a shareholder at that meeting for which we have not been provided with such notice.
+Notice of any director nomination or other proposal that you intend to present at the 2020 annual meeting of shareholders, but do not intend to have included in the proxy statement and form of proxy relating to the 2020 annual meeting of shareholders, must be delivered to the Company's Secretary by mail at the address given above, a reasonable time before we send our proxy materials for that meeting.
+The proxy we solicit for the 2020 annual meeting of shareholders will confer discretionary authority on the Company's proxies to vote on any proposal presented by a shareholder at that meeting for which we have not been provided with such notice.